sjackman/white-spruce-organelles-paper/README.md

 These connected paired-end reads were assembled using [ABySS][abyss].
-Putative mitochondrial sequences were separated from the assembly by their length, depth of coverage and GC content using k-means clustering in R. These putative mitochondrial contigs were then scaffolded using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.
+Putative mitochondrial sequences were separated from the assembly by their length, depth of coverage and GC content using k-means clustering in R (see supplementary figure S2).
+These putative mitochondrial contigs were then scaffolded using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.

 ### Annotation

-The mitochondrial genome was annotated using [MAKER-P][maker] (parameters shown in supplementary material).
+The mitochondrial genome was annotated using [MAKER-P][maker] (parameters shown in supplementary [table S3][]).
 The proteins of all green plants (viridiplantae) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using [BLAST][blast] and [Exonerate][exonerate].